stappersg/vBook/src/start/configuration/basic.md

 ...
 ```

 Done.
 Easy right ? now we need to apply some rules on these objects.
-It's a bit more complicated but we're still working on making it more human readable.

 ## Defining rules and actions